instructure/nokogiri-xmlsec-instructure/README.md

 ## Installation

+First you have to install the xmlsec headers, in a debian/ubuntu system is like this:

+    sudo apt-get install libxmlsec1-dev

-Add this line to your application's Gemfile:
+Then, add this line to your application's Gemfile:

     gem 'nokogiri-xmlsec'